There are SMSF tips and traps that you need to be aware of. What are these, and what may happen for any of them? Find out in this article.

-If you manage your own SMSF (Self Managed Super Fund) then you probably already know that there are plethora of rules and regulations that trustees have to abide by when they are making decisions for their SMSF.
+If you manage your SMSF or Self Managed Super Fund, then you probably already know that there are a plethora of rules and regulations that trustees have to abide by when they are making decisions for their SMSF.

 Unfortunately, some trustees try to do things themselves and in some cases get things seriously wrong.
-Some mistakes can be very costly so it’s important that you, as a trustee of your own SMSF, know the traps and avoid them at all cost.
+Some mistakes can be very costly so it’s important that you, as a trustee of your SMSF, know the traps and avoid them at all costs.

-It came time for Steve to organise for the first years annual compliance work (financials and tax return) for his new superfund.
+It came time for Steve to organise the first year’s annual compliance work (financials and tax return) for his new superfund.
 Unfortunately for Steve, there was no way to lodge a tax return for his SMSF without the fund becoming non-compliant.

 - Always seek advice from an expert before you set up an SMSF.

 - Explore the costs involved before you engage someone to help you to make sure you aren’t being ripped off.

 - Seek advice before making a major purchase or investment in your SMSF– the ramifications of getting it wrong can be expensive to fix.

 - If you make a mistake, fix it as soon as you can, and tell the ATO about it.
 The ATO have special channels open to SMSF trustees to report potential non-compliance issues.
 They want trustees to be compliant and they help as much as they can where trustees are trying to fix the issues and do the right thing.

 SMSF TRUSTEES ARE ACCOUNTABLE

 Fred* had been ‘managing’ his SMSF for over 8 years but had not organised for the compliance work to be undertaken for the last six years.